openedx/docs.openedx.org/source/educators/references/data/student_profile_report.rst

    * - enrollment_mode
      - Indicates the enrollment track that the learner is enrolled in, such as "audit" or "verified".
-   * - verification_status

-     - Indicates whether learners who are enrolled in course tracks that require ID verification have successfully verified their identities to edX by submitting an official photo ID via webcam.
-The value in this column is "N/A" for learners enrolled in course tracks that do not require ID verification.

-       A value of "Not ID Verified" in this column indicates that the learner is enrolled in a course track that requires ID verification (such as "verified") but she has not attempted ID verification, or the ID verification has failed or expired.

-       A value of "ID Verified" indicates that the learner is enrolled in a course track that requires ID verification, and her ID verification is current and valid.

    * - cohort
      - This column is included only if the course has cohorts enabled.
 For